gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 }
 ```

-The argument to pass is:
+The only required argument is:

 * `request_quota_increase`: A map with the desired resource and the new quota.
 The current supported services are VPC and IAM.
 Feel free to contribute to this module to add support for more services.